google/ExoPlayer/extensions/vp9/README.md

 git clone https://chromium.googlesource.com/webm/libvpx libvpx
 ```

-* Checkout the appropriate branch of libvpx (the scripts and makefiles bundled
+* Checkout an appropriate branch of libvpx.
+We cannot guarantee compatibility
-  in this repo are known to work only at specific versions of the library - we
-  will update this periodically as newer versions of libvpx are released):
+  with all versions of libvpx.
+We currently recommend version 1.8.0:

 ```
 cd "${VP9_EXT_PATH}/jni/libvpx" && \